Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 What's next / corrections…

-In time I may add a few more notes and links, but I don't plan on adding any more images as the current selection tells the story well enough.
+From time to time a few more notes and links are added, but I don't plan on adding any more images as the current selection tells the story well enough.

-BTW if you spot any serious errors or omissions, don't hesitate to drop me a note via my Feedback Form.
+BTW if you spot any serious errors or omissions, don't hesitate to drop me a note via the Feedback Form on the Home Page.